Long-term follow-up and your health after childhood cancer

-Who should I tell I have had cancer?
+Who should I tell I've had childhood cancer?

 When you were first diagnosed and having treatment, it probably seemed like everyone knew you had cancer.
 As you get older and change schools or make new friends, fewer and fewer people will automatically know that you had cancer as a child.
 Some young people are happy to talk about their experience.
 Others feel that it 'labels' them and may make others see them differently.
 It is a very individual decision and no one will have the same view.
 It is OK to do what feels right for you at the time.

-Make sure any new health professional you see knows your past health history so that they can care for you correctly.
+Make sure any new health professional you see knows your health history so they can care for you in the nest way.

-It is important that whenever you see a new health professional (such as a doctor, nurse, dentist, midwife, optometrist), they know your past health history.
-They need to be fully informed so they can care for you correctly.
+It is important that whenever you see a new health professional (such as a doctor, nurse, dentist, midwife, optometrist), they know your health history so they can care for you in the best way.

 This is where your 'health passport' (treatment summary) is really useful.
 Remember that if you lose your copy you can get another by contacting your treatment centre at any time.

-Should I tell an employer I've had cancer?
+Should I tell an employer I've had childhood cancer?